 The Collection worklist ensures the correct customer is called at the right time within the Collection process.
 This will enable more customers to be called, as the volume of effort to record customer contact is simplified into a single transaction.

 Logging disputes removes manual offline processes, and reducing the time spent to log and process disputes will directly improve the cash collection process leading to more cash being received in a quicker time frame.

 The new version of Credit Management provides more accurate credit data using internal and external data, reducing the potential risk for bad debts.

-It is really important to note that a SAP FSCM project is 80% process re-design and 20% software implementation.
+Ans: It is really important to note that an SAP FSCM project is 80% process re-design and 20% software implementation.
 It is therefore imperative that any business implementation of SAP FSCM aligns to these percentages.
-An implementation team cannot work in isolation from the business as the screens, terminology and processes are considerable different to core SAP FI-AR.
+An implementation team cannot work in isolation from the business as the screens, terminology, and processes are considerably different to core SAP FI-AR.

-We deal with underpayments from customer we will prepare dispute case for underpayment. through dispute case we will handle customer underpayments.
+Ans: We deal with underpayments from the customer we will prepare a dispute case for underpayment. through dispute case, we will handle customer underpayments.